satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

     ```
 2. Run your chosen traffic shaping script with `sudo`:
     ```bash
+    # For manual, interactive control:
+    sudo ./traffic_shapping/static_tc_control.sh

-    # For automatic, cycling conditions:
+    # OR for automatic, cycling conditions:
     sudo ./traffic_shapping/auto_tc_control.sh

-    # OR for manual, interactive control:
-    sudo ./traffic_shapping/static_tc_control.sh
     ```

----
-### **On the RECEIVER PC (192.168.2.120)**

-You will need **two terminals** on this machine.

-**Terminal 1: Start the Video Receiver**
+**Terminal 3: Start the Performance Monitor**
-1. Activate the virtual environment: `source venv/bin/activate`
+1. Activate the virtual environment.
-2. Run the receiver script to display the incoming video:
+2. Run the performance monitor script, pointing it to the sender's IP:
     ```bash
-    python3 direct_receiver.py --display
-    ```

-**Terminal 2: Start the Performance Monitor**
-1. Activate the virtual environment: `source venv/bin/activate`
-2. Run the performance monitor script, pointing it to the sender's IP address:
-    ```bash
     python3 measurement/performance_monitor.py --sender-ip 192.168.2.169
     ```

-This setup will show you the video stream on the receiver and a real-time graph of the performance, allowing you to debug the system effectively.
+This setup will now correctly measure and plot both the commanded `tc` rules and the resulting performance, all from the receiver's perspective.